 “Homeopathy is part of how I see the world, view health and live my life.
 As a teacher there is nothing more fulfilling that seeing students blossoming into confident, competent and caring practitioners.”

 Alison is a founder member of the college, and a Lecturer, researcher and author.
 She has been a qualified homeopath for over twenty years, and is also a qualified natural nutritionist, an ILM coach and trainee CPCAB counsellor.
-She has published in peer- reviewed journals and is an international conference speaker.
-Alison is passionate about maintaining high standards within the homeopathic profession and is currently studying part time for a Professional Doctorate in Education.
+She has published in peer-reviewed journals and is an international conference speaker.
+Alison holds a doctorate in professional studies (personal and professional education).
+She is passionate about maintaining high standards within the homeopathic profession.
 Alison runs a family practice with her husband Chris in Heddington and Chippenham, Wiltshire.
 Alison’s practice